kubemq-io/kubemq-CSharp/README.md

 # Usage: Main concepts

 - **Channel:** Represents the endpoint target.
 One-to-one or one-to-many.
 Real-Time Multicast.
 - **Group:** Optional parameter when subscribing to a channel.
 A set of subscribers can define the same group so that only one of the subscribers within the group will receive a specific event.
 Used mainly for load balancing.
-Subscribing without the group parameter ensures receiving all the channel messages.
+Subscribing without the group parameter ensures receiving all the channel messages.(When using Grouping all the programs that are assigned to the group need to have to same channel name)
 - **Metadata:** The metadata allows to pass additional information with the event.
 Can be in any form that can be presented as a string, i.e. struct, JSON, XML and many more.
 - **Body:** The actual content of the event.
 Can be in any form that is serializable into byte array, i.e. string, struct, JSON, XML, Collection, binary file and many more.
 - **ClientID:**  Displayed in logs, tracing and KubeMQ dashboard(When using EventStore it must be unique).